SearidangPa/Raft-From-Scratch/README.md

 # RAFT

 ### Instructions to run the program:
-We have written 2 shell scripts - one to run the client and other to run the server.
+I have written 2 shell scripts - one to run the client and other to run the server.
 To run the program on a local machine, local variable has to be set to 1, and to run on the vdi cluster, it has to be set to 0.
 The scripts support running of 3 server network and 5 server, and you can change the configuration by changing the num of servers variable in the script.
 Since all the vdi machines belongs to a cluster, all the machines have the ip address ending with "10.200.125.", the last 2 digits represents the id of a machine, and we have used that to represent server id as the command line argument to run the script.

 ## Server:
         1. run the script with title - "Raft_server.sh" as:  ./Raft_server.sh [server ID] [repeat([peer ID])] [server role]